Timur726/Projects/README.md

 "Sorting By Date/Time / Sorting By Priority" -- Toggle to sort items by date/time or by priority.

 You can check off items as "Complete" on the left of each item.

+Here is a short video demonstrating the Item Manager app: https://youtu.be/IGOep0z2wqo
 _____

 PROJECT 2 - Elevator Scheduler